Atoms and Molecules

 Laws of Chemical Combinations

-Before Dalton, the concepts of atom was mere philosophical.
+Before Dalton, the concept of atom was mere philosophical.
 Dalton explained about atom on the basis of Laws of Chemical Combinations.

 Law of Conservation of Mass